Zotlan/Zotlan/README.md

 Oi, name's @Zotlan.
 The goal is to be a game dev.
-I’m currently learning DragonRuby (Ruby 3 runtime) and Unreal engine, along with Unity and Godot.
+I’m currently learning DragonRuby (Ruby 3 runtime), Godot, typescript, and getting better at PHP.

 <!---
 Zotlan/Zotlan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.